 However, it is Oppo and sister company Vivo who have shown the most groundbreaking innovations in the last year when it comes to new smartphone designs and technologies.
 First Vivo with her in-display fingerprint sensor.
 After that, the company was the first in the world to display a full-screen smartphone without a notch, the Vivo NEX.
 More than a week later, with the Find X, Oppo introduced a smartphone with an even larger screen-to-body ratio of no less than 93.8%.

-Foldable Oppo smartphone with rotating mechanism
+Foldable Oppo smartphone with a rotating mechanism

-Oppo Mobile Communications has filed a patent with WIPO on 22 March 2018 for a ‘Rotation mechanism and foldable mobile terminal’.
+Oppo Mobile Communications filed a patent with WIPO on 22 March 2018 for a ‘Rotation mechanism and foldable mobile terminal’.
 At the same time, a second patent was filed for a ‘Hinge assembly, rotation mechanism and, foldable mobile terminal’.

 Noteworthy about these patents is the fast publication date.
 Oppo has submitted a separate request to WIPO for a so-called ‘ early publication ‘, the reason; a similar patent had already been applied for in China.
 According to the regular procedure, however, it would have taken months before the patent would be published.
 But these conscious patents have already been published after two weeks, on April 6, 2018.
 Both are written in English.